jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 1                     casual                        2
 2                     member                        1

-# Run the average ride time by each day for members vs casual users
+#Average ride length for memebrs and casual users depedning on weekday
 aggregate(all_trips_v2$ride_length ~ all_trips_v2$member_casual + all_trips_v2$day_of_week, FUN = mean)
    all_trips_v2$member_casual all_trips_v2$day_of_week
 1                      casual                   Friday